-You need to have baby feeding bottles, either ready to use (for newborn babies) or formula bottles.
-You have to make sure all ready to use bottles have to be sealed.
+You need to have baby feeding bottles, ready to use (for newborn babies) or formula bottles.
+You have to make sure all ready-to-use bottles have to be sealed.

-Although airlines do not allow carrying liquids on a plane more than 100ml, still you can take baby formula milk and get everything scanned.
+Although airlines do not allow carrying liquids on a plane of more than 100ml, you can still take baby formula milk and get everything scanned.

-Water: You can get on the plane.
+You can get on the plane.
 You can get water from the airport after a security check.
-Even if you need warm water, you can always check from Starbucks, or any food place available.
+Even if you need warm water, you can always check from Starbucks or any food near your gate at the airport.

-Kids food: If you have kids aged more than 2 years, it highly depends on what they eat while on the plane depending on their preferences.
+If you have kids aged more than 2 years, it depends on what they eat while on the plane, depending on their preferences.

-Baby food: For toddlers or babies more than 6 months you can have packaged baby food – applesauce and yogurt, etc. with you.
+For toddlers or babies more than 6 months, you can have packaged baby food – applesauce and yogurt, etc. with you.

-In order to keep kids entertained the whole time, you must keep variety of candies and snacks like lollypops, goldfish, gummy bears, sour patch, fruit loops, etc. with you.
+To keep kids entertained the whole time, you must keep a variety of candies and snacks like lollypops, goldfish, gummy bears, sour patch gummies, fruit loops, etc. with you.

-Have your kids’ food packed in a ziplock bag, and once the security scan starts, do not forget to take that out.
-There is quite a chance that they might have to dig through all of your food to make sure it does not concern in any way.
+Have your kids’ food packed in a Ziploc bag, and once the security scan starts, do not forget to take everything out.
+There is quite a chance they might have to dig through all of your food to make sure it does not concern in any way for air travel.

-If you have a whole milk bottle for baby, make sure it is not in the packaged bottle as it is not going to be okay if there is a plastic layer on the bottle.
-Although it doesn’t really matter, it is just a milk bottle, but it will be much easier if you know what to do when you have to save time and stress.
+If you have a whole milk bottle for the baby, make sure it is not in the packaged bottle as it will not be okay if there is a plastic layer on the bottle.
+Although it doesn’t really matter, it is just a milk bottle, it will be much easier if you know what to do when you have to save time and stress.